SAP/business-document-processing/doc_inf_ext_exercises/README.md

 7. Paste the id copied in step 5 as the **id** in parameter. click on **Execute**.
    <br>![](/doc_inf_ext_exercises/images/02_07_7.png)

 8. Check the response body, if the status is **DONE**, within `extractions.headerFields` one of the extracted fields is `senderName` with value `Twitter UK,`.
-Within `enrichtment.sender` you'll see the supplier ID predictions from master data uploaded in **exercise 6**.
+Within `enrichtment.sender` you will see the supplier ID predictions from master data uploaded in **exercise 6**.
 The prediction suggests supplier ID `BE0002` which corresponds to `Twitter UK`.
    <br>![](/doc_inf_ext_exercises/images/02_07_8.png)

 Now that you know how to enrich extraction results with master data, you can use this matching provided by Document Information Service to automatically link the Extracted Information with Suppliers.